-Kawasaki Halloween – As Halloween has its origin in my home country, I have observed Halloween in Japan with interest!
-They don’t celebrate it like at home: there is no trick or treating or Halloween night bonfires; but they do mark the event and celebrate it in different ways.
+As Halloween has its origin in my home country (Ireland), I have observed Halloween in Japan with interest!
+They don’t celebrate it like at home: there is no trick-or-treat or Halloween night bonfires; but they do mark the event and celebrate it in different ways.
 Parades are quite common and popular.
 The Kawasaki Halloween Parade, Kanagawa Prefecture, is the most famous.